chakane3/moreNotes/cybersecurity/Server-side-Request-Forery/README.md

 Applications may trust applications that come from the local macine because:
 <ul>
     <li>The implementation of the access control check.
-The developer, etc may had that check sit in front of the application server.<li>
+The developer, etc may had that check sit in front of the application server.</li>
     <li>For special circumstances where an admin may need access without logging in when coming in from the local machine.
-This may happen in case the admin loses their credentials. tThe assumption here is that only a trusted user would be coming in from the server itself<li>
+This may happen in case the admin loses their credentials. tThe assumption here is that only a trusted user would be coming in from the server itself</li>
-    <li>The admin interface may be listening in from a different port number other than the main application.<li>
+    <li>The admin interface may be listening in from a different port number other than the main application.</li>
 <ul>
 <br>